 Our courses are accredited by NCFE, a nationwide recognized awarding body.
-On completion of one of our Customised Qualifications, learners will receive a certificate of achievement.
+On completion of one of our unregulated Customised Qualifications, learners will receive a certificate of achievement.
 The certificate is evidence of the knowledge and skills gained by completing the qualification, which has been accredited by NCFE under the Customised Qualification.
-The certificate of achievement will be issued directly by NCFE.
+The certificate of achievement will be issued directly by the NCFE.

 This page provides more information on our accredited qualification.

 “Good education is essential for kids as it enables them to gain important skills.
 However, what is more crucial is to be able to prove their skills to potential colleges, universities and even employers.” – Ali Nemati (CEO).